20 Different Types of Screwdrivers & Their Uses (with Pictures)

 Also known as: Crosshead.

-Phillips Head drivers get their crosshead moniker from their cruciform design.
-These drivers come with angled tips to allow them to fit deeper into the screw head, thus reducing the chances of the driver sliding out.
+Phillips Head screwdrivers get their crosshead moniker from their cruciform design.
+These types of screwdrivers come with angled tips to allow them to fit deeper into the screw head, thus reducing the chances of the driver sliding out.
 This design also allows you to apply greater torque to the driver.